mlflow/mlflow/docs/source/models.rst

 For more information about serializing pandas DataFrames, see `pandas.DataFrame.to_json <https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.to_json.html>`_.

-The predict command accepts same input formats.
+The predict command accepts the same input formats.
 The format is specified as command line arguments.

 Commands
 ~~~~~~~~~